Shanzey22/Gadget-Trade-Hub/README.md

   Buying new mobile phone,laptop,etc is the best way to upgrade without causing a hole in the pocket.
   GadgetTradehub keeps new- mobile phones,laptop,etc in better condition so that they feel as good as new ones when you purchase them.

-  # How does GadgetTradehub  Website Work?
+  # How does GadgetTradehub  Website Work?🤘

   For Selling:
   After visiting the GadgetTradehub website or app, select the product category you would like to sell.